 After the Second World War, Japan went through several economic problems.
 The government's encouragement made people work in a unique way that made Japan rise again and become an economic power.
 These events ended up leaving a tradition and cultural incentive for people to dedicate themselves to work as the most important thing.

-Another thing is the fact that the Japanese are responsible for most of the things they do.
-Responsibility and discipline is something that has accompanied the Japanese for millennia since the times of the samurai.
-Another example we can take from the samurai is their dedication to things like bushido and your master.
+Another thing is the fact that the Japanese are responsible in most of the things they do.
+Responsibility and discipline are traits that have accompanied the Japanese for millennia, dating back to the times of the samurai.
+Another example we can take from the samurai is their dedication to things such as bushido and their master.

 Working overtime without pay

-Some still end up working after hours even if they don't have to.
-Most jobs that require overtime are located in factories, so in many offices some people end up wanting to work longer than they should even without receiving the 25% add-on or even the hourly rate.
+Some still end up working after hours even when it's not necessary.
+Most jobs that require overtime are located in factories, so in many offices, some people end up wanting to work more than they should even without receiving the additional 25% or even the hourly rate.
 Why do they do this?
-Some just like it, others do it to cut down or finish a job soon or with the intention of pleasing the boss.
-Some even end up working from home after hours.
+Some simply enjoy it, others do it to reduce or complete a task quickly or with the intention of pleasing the boss.
+Some even end up working at home after hours.

-I see no problem with working 2 more hours a day to earn about 3000 yen (80R$).
-But there are those who go over the limit working about 12 to 15 hours every day, and even after work they go out to drink and live in this infinite circle without joy.
-This is one of the great reasons why Japan has the birth crisis and have a high suicide rate.
+I don't see a problem in working 2 extra hours a day to earn around 3000 yen (80R$).
+However, there are those who go beyond the limit, working around 12 to 15 hours every day, and then after work, they go out to drink and live in this endless, joyless cycle.
+This is one of the main reasons Japan is facing a birthrate crisis and has a high suicide rate.

 Curiosities and facts

-• About 27 million Japanese work 10 or more hours of overtime per week;
+- Approximately 27 million Japanese people work 10 or more overtime hours per week.

-• The law only allows 15 hours of overtime per week, which is divided into an average of 3 per day;
+- The law allows only 15 overtime hours per week, which averages out to 3 per day.

-• Minors under the age of 18 are not allowed to work overtime;
+- Minors under 18 are not allowed to work overtime.

-• There are about 16 worker holidays per year;
+- There are about 16 public holidays for workers per year;

-Research says that almost half of people in Brazil work 10 hours a day.
-That is, before imagining that the Japanese work too much, analyze the facts.
-At least the Japanese get paid for the overtime they work.
-Finally, I will leave some similar articles that can clarify the matter further.
-Thank you for reading, sharing and commenting.
+Research claims that almost half of the people in Brazil work 10 hours a day.
+In other words, before imagining that the Japanese work too much, analyze the facts.
+At least the Japanese receive payment for the overtime they do.
+To conclude, I will leave some similar articles that can clarify the subject further.
+We appreciate your reading, sharing, and comments.